isacdaavid/phd_thesis_markdown/source/11_chapter_3_justification.md

 ## Methodological justification?

-Functional magnetic nuclear resonance is able to record very wide anatomical areas while providing sufficient resolution to differentiate them.
-It is suitable for exploratory studies in which relevant brain areas must be first identified, so as to lay the groundwork for finer-grained measurement techniques.
+Functional magnetic nuclear resonance is able to record a correlate signal of local field potentials from wide brain areas, while providing sufficient spatial and temporal resolution to differentiate their activity.
+It is suitable for exploratory studies in which task-related zones must be first identified, so as to lay the groundwork for finer-grained measurement techniques.